nhatthm/surveydog/README.md

 Same as [`surveyexpect`](https://github.com/nhatthm/surveyexpect#expect), you have to define a way to inject `terminal.Stdio` into the prompts in your code.
 For every scenario, the manager will start a new terminal emulator.
 Without the injection, there is no way to capture and response to the prompts.

+You can register to the `Start` event and use the provided `terminal.Stdio` accordingly.

 For example:

 ```go